xvitaly/srcrepair/docs/help/source/modules.rst

 Now press **Install** button to install selected file.

-Installation will be performed into game custom directory (if supported).
+Installation will be performed in the game's custom directory (if supported).
 Do not install content from untrusted sources.

 .. index:: system buttons disabler, windows keys
 .. _modules-kbd: